 The office advises that these timeframes are subject to change due to their workload.
 So, make sure you ask about the turnaround time when you are ready to file.

 If you need expedited service, the Secretary of State’s office asks that you include a cover letter with your certificate specifically requesting expedited processing.
 The cover letter should include your name and a phone number where you can be reached during business hours.

 Step 4: Draft your Texas LLC Operating Agreement

-Operating agreements are contracts between you and the other members of your LLC.
+Operating agreements (also known as company agreements) are contracts between you and the other members of your LLC.

-They are the rules to which you all agree.
-Texas law doesn’t require you to have one, but we strongly urge you to consider it.
+They are the rules by which your company does business.
+Texas LLC law doesn’t require you to have one, but we strongly urge you to consider it.
 The time it takes to draft the contract is more than made up by its value to you and your business.

 If you’re forming your own LLC, chances are you’re a good planner and you think things through.
 But not even the smartest business owner can predict everything that can happen in the future.
 An operating agreement is designed to help you deal with those unexpected situations before there’s a problem.

 Your operating agreement should have all the important facts about the LLC.
 For example, your company might have six LLC members (LLC owners), but those people probably won’t all do the same thing.
 One of you might be the one that puts up most of the money, and another manages the business.